stappersg/vBook/src/reference/vSL/transaction.md

 }
 ```

-As the root `config.vsl` file, this script contains a callback used to configure the sub domain.
-You can configure TLS, DKIM and DNS per sub-domain.
+As the root `config.vsl` file, it contains a callback used to configure the sub domain.
+You can configure TLS, DKIM and DNS per sub-domain using this script.

 For example:
 ```rust